 With any type of exercise it’s important to measure your results.
 People who are able to see their improvement—whether in the form of weight loss or increased muscle tone—are more motivated to keep exercising.
 This can be especially important when strengthening your pelvic floor; because you can’t exactly see your muscle tone improving as you do Kegels.

-Integrating a biofeedback pelvic floor exerciser into your routine is the best way to gauge your progress.
+Integrating a pelvic floor exerciser into your routine and monitoring symptoms in conjunction with this is the best way to gauge your progress.
 This kind of Kegel device continuously checks your pelvic floor strength and gives you feedback, encouraging you to keep exercising and reach your intimate health goals.

 6) Forgetting to relax

 Contracting your pelvic floor muscles will help you control your muscles and build strength, but the conscious relaxation of those muscles is just as important.
 Not releasing your contractions fully can overwork and over-tighten those muscles, possibly leading to pelvic pain and discomfort.